Sudjiatmi: Biography

-Her father Wiroredjo was a wood traders from Giriroto, Ngemplak, Boyolali, and her mother Sani was a housewife.
+Her father, Wiroredjo was a wood trader from Giriroto, Ngemplak, Boyolali whilst her mother, Sani was a housewife.

-Later, she ran her wood business with her husband, Widjiatno Notomihardjo, although it was not very successful and the newly married couple struggled at the beginning of their marriage.
+Later, she ran her wood business with her husband, Widjiatno Notomihardjo, although it was not very successful and the newly married couple struggled at the beginning of their marriage, for they were both school dropouts and were from different socio-economic backgrounds.